Atliac/minitest/README.md

 }
 ```

-Build and run the test, pass `--help` flag to see the help information.
+Build and run the test, pass `--minitest-help` flag to see the help information.

 ### Installation